WillemSleegers/statcheck-word/README.md

   <img width="400px" src="https://github.com/WillemSleegers/statcheck-word/raw/master/www/assets/statcheck.png"</img>
 </p>

-# statcheck: a spellchecker for statistics in Microsoft Word
+# statcheck: A spellchecker for statistics in Microsoft Word

 The statcheck Word add-in is a "spellchecker" for statistics.
 It allows you to check your manuscript for statistical reporting inconsistencies as you write!

-Statcheck searches the text in your Word document for null hypothesis significance tests, for example, _t_(28) = 2.2, _p_ = .063.
-Statcheck will give an overview of all the tests it found in the text.
+statcheck searches the text in your Word document for null hypothesis significance tests, for example, _t_(28) = 2.2, _p_ = .063.
+After going through your document, statcheck will produce an overview of all the tests it found in the text.

 Next, it recalculates the p-value based on the test statistic and degrees of